 No, this is not a rant about the hoodlum neighborhood kids.
 This is a rant about my (possibly our) parents generation.
 Sometime in the 1960’s the Baby-Boomer generation realized that there is power in numbers.
 During their idealistic youth they tried to use this power for high minded goals, ending war and bigotry and doing copious amounts of drugs.
 Now that they are growing older this ‘strength in numbers’ attitude seems to have morphed into a sense of entitlement.
 I say this because just this morning I read yet another letter to an advice columnist regarding the wants of the Baby-boomer generation.
 They write in and DEMAND larger print on packaging, easier to open containers and building codes with their age group in mind.
 I probably wouldn’t be so irritated by these letters if they didn’t present their case like they are holding the market hostage.
 If the letters were written saying things like “Now that the Baby-Boomer generation is growing older manufacturers would do well to change their packaging so that it is easier for older people to read/open.
 They are loosing a large market share due to many older people not wanting to buy products they can’t read, recognize or open.”
-Now, such a thing STILL doesn’t belong in an advice column BUT it is far better than examples such as this (from today’s Dear Abby): As the "Baby Boom" generation is now growing older, when will food product manufacturers wise up to the fact that printing cooking instructions on their products is no longer acceptable?
-No longer acceptable ?!?
-Sorry, the market isn’t some recalcitrant child who didn’t do his/her chores and needs a talking to.
+Now, such a thing STILL doesn’t belong in an advice column BUT it is far better than examples such as this (from today’s Dear Abby):

 There seems to be a pervasive attitude in the Boomer generation that the world MUST change to conform to their wants and needs as they grow older.
 At some point ‘Strength in numbers’ warped their minds into thinking that each Baby-Boomer is vitally important to the world and following generations should kowtow to their wants and needs.
 You have a problem with packaging?
 Write to the manufacturers.
 Start a letter writing campaign.
 IF your market share is large enough and it is commercially viable to do so, they might change their packaging to suit your needs.
 Simply demanding that the world and market change because you want it is unacceptable.